forax/write_your_dynamic_language_runtime/README.md

 This repository is used for the course "How to implement a dynamic language on the JVM" at University Gustave Eiffel (Paris France)

-This repository provides the basis to implement your own
+This repository provide the basis to implement your own
 - Abstract Syntax Tree Interpreter
 - Stack based Interpreter
 - Java Virtual Machine based Interpreter